Naga0848/Dockerfiles/README.md

     dokcer run -d --name copy copy.v1:latest  >>> indicates that we are running a container whose name is cmd and it is created from an image named copy. v1:latest

+    ADD Instruction
+    Here we are using an a github link Dockerfile and it fetches the data from Internet directly and finally when we take the publicIP (http://publicIP)  it displays the data inside the the github link

+    docker build -t add:v1 . >>> command to build an image docker images >>> to view the images

+    dokcer run -d --name add add.v1:latest  >>> indicates that we are running a container whose name is cmd and it is created from an image named add. v1:latest

   The below image is for FROM instruction